csiro-data-school/regex/_episodes/01-intro.md

 Here's an example.
-We have a list of files in folders, each representing a sample/replicate in an experiment, with some sample details incorporated into the file names.
+We have a list of files in folders, each representing a sample and replicate in an experiment, with some sample details incorporated into the file names.
 We wish to automatically transform this into a table, listing samples, sample information, and file details.